- Visiting prisons

 On this page

-The measures that Corrections Victoria is taking to protect the health and well-being of staff, prisoners and offenders are reviewed daily.
+The measures that Corrections Victoria is taking to protect the health and well-being of staff, prisoners and offenders are reviewed regularly.

-The latest health advice for COVID-19 is available on coronavirus.vic.gov.au .
+The latest health advice for COVID-19 is available on coronavirus.vic.gov.au (External link).

-Visits to Victorian prisons have resumed.
-Information about COVIDSafe visiting instructions and vaccination requirements is on the Contacting and visiting prisoners page.
+Prisoners can participate in in-person visits.
+Information about COVIDSafe visiting is on the Contacting and visiting prisoners page.

-Prisoners and their families and friends can still use postal mail, video calls (including virtual visits via Zoom bookings), phone and emails to stay in contact.
-If you have any urgent concerns, please contact the prison directly or call 1300 191 835 .
+Prisoners and their families and friends can also use postal mail, video calls (including virtual visits via Zoom bookings), phone and emails to stay in contact.
+If you have any urgent concerns, please contact the prison directly or call 1300 191 835 (External link).

 COVID-19 in the prison system

-As of 28 November 2022, there are 110 total active cases in Victorian correctional facilities.
-There are 108 cases identified while in the general prison population.
+As of 24 March 2023, there are 2 total active cases in Victorian correctional facilities.
+There are 2 cases identified while in the general prison population.
 When cases occur in the general population, contact tracing and surveillance testing takes place as required.
-Two cases have been identified while in quarantine for new arrivals.
+No cases have been identified in new arrivals.
 When identified, all active cases are managed in isolation arrangements.

 As per the Department of Health requirements, all positive rapid antigen tests (RATs) are treated as positive cases and included in the data.

-As of 26 November 2022, 84 per cent of prisoners have received two doses of the COVID-19 vaccine.
-69 per cent of all prisoners have received three doses, which is 84 per cent of all prisoners currently eligible for their third dose.
+As of 25 March 2023, 84 per cent of prisoners have received 2 doses of the COVID-19 vaccine.
+69 per cent of all prisoners have received 3 doses, which is 84 per cent of all prisoners currently eligible for their third dose.

-All custodial staff must have received three doses of a COVID-19 vaccine to be able to work onsite.
+All custodial staff must have received 3 doses of a COVID-19 vaccine to be able to work onsite.

 How we are responding to COVID-19